Charles E W Bean, Diaries, AWM38 3DRL 606/41/1 - March - April 1916 - Part 6

 good people tell you that its

-god's will that those who
+God’s will that those who

 don't haven't gone to church

-& who happen to die with their
+& who happen to die w their

 sins should go to hell for ever.